TheCakeIsNaOH/choco-remixer/README.md

 - I am still actively developing this, I make no promises that it is %100 stable.
 - Packages are supported by whitelist, and support must be added individually for each package.
 Only a limited subset of packages on chocolatey.org that are not internal are supported at this moment.
-- Error checking is not ideal yet, and there is no logging
+- Error checking is not ideal yet, and there is no separate logging

 ## Todo

-- Search in subdir of work dir as well, if readonly search dir or something
 - Input creds during run.
-- output current/old package version during repoCheck

-- move more packages to no custom function, all declared in xml
+- Move more packages to no custom function, use generic function
+- Add capability to directly specify from xml

 - change functions to use all passed things, not script variables, and strings and whatnot
 - Checksum downloads
-- Logging, and support verbose well
+- Logging and verbose support
 - Error checking and handling
-- Turn into proper module
-- Make individual package functions better
-	- generalize more functionality and make available as functions.

-    ### Long term

-  - Async/Parallelize file searching, copying, packing, possibly downloading
 - Drop dependency on `choco`, possibly requires chocolatey to update the nuget.exe version as current version does not extract files added to zip after pack.
 	- Move to `chocolatey.lib` instead?
 	- Figure out why does not extract files
 	- Alternate push? `chocolatey.lib`?
 Nexus API, will reduce compatibility?
 Dotnet?

+    ### Long term

+  - Async/Parallelize file searching, copying, packing, possibly downloading
+  - generalize more functionality and make available as functions.
+  - Turn into proper module
-  - Ability to bump version of nupkg
+  - Ability to bump version of nupkg (fix version)
   - Extract files individually rather then extracting all and removing excess, difficult because of packages like virtualbox that have files in root dir
-  - Add option to trust names of nupkg's in searching
+  - Add option to trust names of nupkg's in searching, allows for quicker search
   - Git integration for personal-packages.xml
-  - Multiple personal-packages.xml files
+  - Multiple personal-packages.xml files (for now it probably is best to add an alias to your profile for each xml)